Azure/ARO-RP/docs/upstream-differences.md

 ```

 When you are finished, you can write/close the file editor to perform the rebase on the upstream differences while verifying that every patch still works along the way.

+Get a repo admin to create `release-X.Y-azure` in [openshift/installer-aro](https://github.com/openshift/installer-aro).
+You can now push your local branch `release-X.Y-azure` to your own fork of [openshift/installer-aro](https://github.com/openshift/installer-aro) and send a PR.

 # Update ARO Installer Wrapper and ARO-RP